AHRC White Rose College of the Arts and Humanities (WRoCAH) Open Competition Studentships

 A Doctoral Training Partnership of the Universities of York, Leeds and Sheffield

 WRoCAH is responsible for the distribution of AHRC-funded studentships for York, Leeds and Sheffield and coordinates the doctoral training programme.
-At least 40 AHRC Open Competition Studentships are available across the three institutions for October 2020 entry.
+Around 45 AHRC Open Competition Studentships are available across the three institutions for October 2023 entry.